How to Pick a Self-Publishing Company

 Talking to authors who have worked with the publisher you are considering can offer additional insights beyond an honest review of the publisher.
 They’ll also offer valuable tips, pitfalls to avoid, and valuable lessons they wish they had known ahead of time.
 There’s a lot to gain here, and a good publisher should be happy to help.

-It’s important to know the difference.
+It’s important to know the difference between good publishers and bad publishers.
 Self-publishing without any help leaves authors with little chance to stand out from millions of others.
 Working with the wrong company will get you nowhere, and often at great expense.
 But the right self-publishing company can help produce a top-tier book that will compete on the same level as books from traditional publishers.
 It’s worth it to learn the difference.